Formula 1®

 Gernot Döllner

 Gernot Döllner is the Chairman of the Board of Management at AUDI AG.
-In addition, Döllner is the Chairman of the Board of Directors of Sauber Motorsport AG.
+In addition, Döllner is the Chairman of the Board of Directors of Audi Motorsport AG.
 Mattia Binotto and Jonathan Wheatley report directly to Gernot Döllner.

 Jürgen Rittersberger

 Jürgen Rittersberger is a member of the Board of Management of AUDI AG and is responsible for Finance, Legal Affairs and IT.
-He also chairs the shareholder meetings of Audi Formula Racing GmbH and is a member of the Board of Directors of Sauber Motorsport AG.
+He also chairs the shareholder meetings of Audi Formula Racing GmbH and is a member of the Board of Directors of Audi Motorsport AG.

 Gallery